excellenteasy/bradypodion/CONTRIBUTING.md

 }
 ```

-You *can* create and import as many other files within the less folder as you like, but you are encouraged to group them in platform folders.
+You *can* create and import as many other files within the module's folder as you like, but you are encouraged to group them in platform folders.